Working Papers

 We document that the sales of individual products decline at a steady pace throughout most of their life cycles, mostly because the appeal of products declines with age.
 Our empirical and model-based results are consistent with products quickly becoming obsolete as they face competition from newer products of competing firms (business stealing) and from newer products of the same firm (cannibalization).
 [This paper was previously circulated as ''How do firms grow?
 The life cycle of products matters''.]

-Product Innovation and Credit Market Disruptions (with João Granja), Review of Financial Studies, September 2022 [Paper
+Product Innovation and Credit Market Disruptions (with João Granja) [Paper]

 We use detailed product- and firm-level data to study the sources of innovation over the period from 2007 to 2013.
 We document that: (i) entry and exit of products is prevalent among different types of firms; (ii) most reallocation of products occurs within the boundaries of the firm; (iii) product reallocation is strongly pro-cyclical and declined by more than 25 percent during the Great Recession.

-The Life Cycle of Businesses and Their Internal Organization (with Elizabeth Weber Handwerker and David Piccone), AEA Papers and Proceedings, May 2021, 111:587-592 [Paper]
+The Life Cycle of Businesses and Their Internal Organization (with Elizabeth Weber Handwerker and David Piccone) [Paper] AEA Papers and Proceedings, May 2021

 We document new stylized facts on the occupational mix of businesses in the U.S. and on how their internal organization evolves over their life cycles.
 Our main empirical finding is that younger businesses have fewer hierarchical layers and span of control than comparable older businesses.
 Our results suggest that businesses become more hierarchical and increase their managerial span of control over their life cycles.
 We show that this pattern is not entirely driven by selection or differences in size and is pervasive across cohorts and sectors.